-ivon-tinanciai risks Principal Risk Description Operational risk Operational risk is the risk of loss from inadequate or failed internal processes, people and systems or from external events.
+Principal Risk Description Operational risk Operational risk is the risk of loss from inadequate or failed internal processes, people and systems or from external events.
 This includes risks around cyber and information security, provision of external and internal services, financial crimes, financial reporting risk, fraud, IT systems, security and sourcing.
-Operational risk is managed through an operational risk framework, including a Risk and Control Self-Assessment (RCSA) process, and operational risk policies.
+Operational risk is managed through an operational risk framework, including a Risk and Control Self-Assessment ('RCSA') process, and operational risk policies.
 The Company maintains a formal approach to operational risk event escalation, whereby material events are identified, captured and escalated.
 Root causes of events are determined, and action plans put in place to ensure an optimum level of control to keep customers and the business safe, reduce costs, and improve efficiency.
 Data risk Data risk is defined as the risk of failing to effectively govern, manage and control data (including data processed by third party suppliers), leading to unethical decisions, poor customer outcomes, loss of value and mistrust.
 It is present in all aspects of the business where data is processed, both within the company and by third parties.
 This risk is measured through a series of quantitative and qualitative indicators, covering data governance, data management, records management, data privacy and ethics.
 Data risks and controls are monitored and governed in line with an embedded risk management framework, which involves identification, measurement, management, monitoring and reporting.
-Long term impact of the UK's exit from the EU Uncertainties in respect of the medium to long-term implications of the UK's exit from the EU on trade, regulation and employment continue to present risks.
-This includes impacts on supply chains, affordability of goods and services and UK demographics and prosperity The Company continues to monitor the wider environment post EU exit, including for market volatility.
-Scenario planning exercises are performed as part of business as usual, while contingency plans are regularly reviewed for potential strategic, operational and reputational impacts.
-Climate risk The Company is exposed to climate risk through transition and physical risks.
+Climate risk Climate risk is defined as the risk that the Company experiences losses and/or reputational damage, either from the impacts of climate change and the transition to net zero, or as a result of the Company's responses to tackling climate change.
 The Company considers the impact of climate risk as a risk driver on other risks types, such as credit risk, market risk, and operational risk.
 Climate risk is mitigated via the application of the Climate Risk Policy, and actions taken to address other risk types.
+Conduct Risk Conduct Risk is defined as the risk of customer detriment across the customer lifecycle including: failures in product management, distribution and servicing activities; from other risks materialising, or other activities which could undermine the integrity of the market or distort competition, leading to unfair customer outcomes, regulatory censure, reputational damage or financial loss.
+This is managed through our governance committee structure and is supported through the management of the Policy Framework, specifically the Product Management and Governance Policy.